The No Contact Rule is something that we are all familiar with post-breakup.

 If you’ve responded and kept your answers very short and closed-ended, keep in mind that there’s nothing rude about that at all.
-You’re simply choosing to not engage in further communication with crumbs so that your ex can feel like less of a sh*t.
+You are simply choosing to not engage in further bs communication so that your ex can feel like less of a sh*t.

 A few years ago, an ex texted me that he missed me and that “life just wasn’t the same.”
-I took the bait and this is what I’ve learned along the way: Missing someone is not a precursor to wanting them back, being genuinely remorseful, wanting to apologize (first and foremost as a friend), wanting to reconcile and empathizing with you on any level.
+I took the bait and this is what I’ve learned along the way: Missing someone is not a precursor to wanting them back, being genuinely remorseful, wanting to apologize (first and foremost as a friend), wanting to reconcile, being selfless, and empathizing with you on any level.

 Your ex made decisions in the relationship with you that came with the risk of losing you.
 Let them know through your silence and absence that you respect their decisions.
 And let them live with it.